Humbugs/Humbugs.github.io/_products/alphabet-chocolate-a-is-for-almond.md

 type: [Chocolate, Novelty, Wrapped]
 colour: [Brown]
 free: [Alcohol, Gluten, Gelatin]
-ingredients: 'Cocoa 33.6%, Sugar, Cocoa Butter, Whole Milk Powder, Cocoa Mass, Soy Lecithin.
-Flavouring: Natural Vanilla, Almonds'
+ingredients: "Cocoa 33.6%, Sugar, Cocoa Butter, Whole Milk Powder, Cocoa Mass, Soy Lecithin.
+Flavouring: Natural Vanilla, Almonds"
 ---
 A fun way to spell out your name or a personal message in a variety of flavours.
 With choices of chocolate bar from gold covered pieces of almond and walnut to yoghurt covered raisins, this is a delicious way to learn your ABC’s - Smooth milk chocolate with whole almond pieces.